 The Case of Telecurso in Brazil

-With its large territory and low school attendance, Brazil has been experimenting with radio and television education for more than three decades.
+Brazil, with its large territory and low school attendance, has been experimenting with radio and television education for more than three decades.
 Two states in the Northeast (Ceará and Maranhão) created secondary schools through television in the 1970s.
-A bit later, another player—the private enterprise Globo Television Network—stepped onto the stage and completely changed the relationship between secondary schools and television.
+Yet, a bit later, another player - a private enterprise, the Globo Television Network - stepped on to the stage and completely changed the relationship between secondary schools and television.
 Being the world's fourth largest network, Globo had ample experience in production, excelling in soap operas that found huge markets in all continents.
-Twenty years ago, the Roberto Marinho Foundation (FRM), the education branch of Globo, created the first Telecurso, adding a number of important innovations, including very expensive production and actors instead of teachers.
-This program, a major success, aired for more than 15 years.
+Twenty years ago, the Roberto Marinho Foundation (FRM), the education branch of Globo, created the first Telecurso, adding a number of important innovations.
+First, it used very expensive production.
+Second, it used actors instead of teachers.
+This program was a major success and was aired for more than 15 years.

-Telecurso targeted young adults who left primary or secondary schools before graduation.
-Brazil has always offered open examinations for primary (eight years) and secondary (11 years) certificates (exame supletivo) for young adults who are beyond a certain age.
+By contrast to Mexico's Telesecundaria, Telecurso targeted young adults who left primary or secondary schools before graduation.
+Brazil always had open examinations for primary (eight years) and secondary (11 years) certificates ("exame supletivo") for young adults who are beyond a certain age.
 Since these were open examinations, students could prepare for them on their own or enroll in preparatory courses.
 The Telecurso took the place of these preparatory courses, allowing students to follow the curricula by watching television.
-A number of institutions received FRM supervision to create classrooms where, with the aid of an improvised or certified teacher, students could watch the programs/classes and use the complementary written materials.
+A number of institutions received supervision from FRM to create classrooms where, under the supervision of a teacher, improvised or certified, students could watch the programs/classes and use the complementary written materials.

 In the early 1990s, with the rapid transformation and globalization of the Brazilian economy, industrialists were having problems with the appallingly low schooling levels of their workers.
-In many cases, they sponsored their students to take preparatory courses leading to the government examinations.
+In many cases, they provided sponsorship for their students to take the preparatory courses leading to the government examinations.
 However, the quality of these courses was, at best, mediocre.

-Telecurso 2000, a condensed version of a basic curriculum for distance education, is to be provided through a combination of videotaped classroom sessions and books.
+Telecurso 2000 is a condensed version of a basic curriculum for distance education, which is to be provided through a combination of videotaped classroom sessions and books.
 Thus, both television sets and videocassette equipment are used.
 In addition, an optional curriculum is offered that focuses on teaching basic mechanical skills (the vocational course on mechanics).

 It is difficult to identify all the users of Telecurso.
-Suffice it to say, however, that 5.2 million accompanying texts were sold or distributed between 1995 and 1999.
-Telesalas (classrooms with television sets) have been created in enterprises, and a support system for those working with students has been established.
-At present, more than 200,000 students attend classes in factories, schools, churches, offices, prisons, ships, and buses.
-In addition, an unknown—but probably large—number of people watch television and study on their own.
-But even more surprising, another large and uncounted crowd watches the programs regularly or occasionally, apparently because it is interesting, light, and fun.
-A further development is the spontaneous use of the programs in regular schools, something that had already started with the old Telecurso.
-A number of states are now developing explicit programs to incorporate portions of Telecurso into regular secondary schools.
+Suffice it to say that 5.2 million accompanying texts were sold or distributed between 1995 and 1999.
+"Telesalas" (classrooms with television sets) have been created in enterprises, and a support system for those working with students has been established.
+At present, more than 200,000 students attend classes at factories, schools, churches, offices, prisons, ships and buses.
+An unknown - but probably large - number of people watch television and study on their own.
+But even more surprisingly, another large and uncounted crowd watches the programs regularly or occasionally, apparently because it is interesting, light and fun.
+A further development is the spontaneous utilization of the programs in regular schools - something that had already started with the old Telecurso.
+A number of states are now developing explicit programs to incorporate portions of Telecurso into regular secondary schools,

-The per-student costs are significantly low because of the large number of participants.
+The per-student costs are significantly low because of the large number of beneficiaries.
 Assuming a cost of US$30 million for preparing Telecurso 2000, if the program were to stop today, figures for book sales indicate that several million students participated in Telecurso somewhat seriously.
-Assuming that three million used the program, this would amount to US$10 per student.
-This is a very modest per student cost for a set of 1,200 15-minute lectures.
-Costs per book are around US$4 (the primary school program uses a single book, and the secondary program uses multiple books).
-Hence, the social cost per student working on his or her own is US$14.
+Suppose three million used the program, this would amount to US$10 per student.
+This is a very modest price (per student) for a set of 1200 15-minute lectures.
+Costs per book are around US$4 (the primary school program uses a single book and the secondary program uses multiple books).
+Hence, the social cost per student working on his/her own is US$14.

 The Case of Telesecundaria in Mexico

-Telesecundaria was created over three decades ago in response to the needs of rural Mexican communities where a general secondary school (grades 7–9) was not feasible, because of too few students or an ability to attract teachers.
+Telesecundaria was created over three decades ago, to respond to the needs of rural Mexican communities where a general secondary school (grades 7-9) was not feasible, since the number of students was very low and it was difficult to attract teachers.
 The main characteristics of Telesecundaria have always been:

-- using television to carry most of the teaching load, and
+- the use of television to carry most of the teaching load; and

-- having one teacher to cover all subjects, rather than the subject matter specialists used in general secondary schools.
+- the utilization of one teacher to cover all subjects, rather than the subject matter specialists used in general secondary schools.

-This combination permits effective installation and implementation of these schools in sparsely settled rural areas that are usually inhabited by fewer than 2,500 people and have low primary completion and secondary enrollment rates, since just three classrooms and three teachers can cover the complete curriculum.
+This combination permits the effective installation and implementation of these schools in sparsely settled rural areas that are usually inhabited by less than 2,500 people and have low primary completion and secondary enrollment rates, since with just three classrooms and three teachers the complete curriculum can be covered.

 Telesecundaria has experienced a very substantial growth rate since its inception in 1968.
-Its current enrollment is over a million and is equivalent to 16.6% of total enrollment in grades 7–9.
+Current enrollment is over a million and is equivalent to 16.6% of total enrollment in grades 7-9.

-On average, the Telesecundaria schools have three teachers—one for each grade—and 22 students per grade.
+On average, the Telesecundaria schools have three teachers -one for every grade-- and 22 students per grade.
 Students attend school 200 days a year, 30 hours a week.
-The instructional program, which went through many stages, is now integrated and comprehensive, providing a complete package of distance and in-person support to students and teachers.
-It puts teachers and students on the screen, brings context and practical uses of the concepts taught, and uses images and available clips extensively to illustrate and help students.
-It also enables schools to deliver the same secondary school curriculum offered in traditional schools.
+The instructional program went through many stages.
+It is now an integrated and comprehensive program providing a complete package of distance and in-person support to students and teachers.
+It puts teachers and students on the screen, brings context and practical uses of the concepts taught and extensively uses images and available clips to illustrate and help students.
+It enables schools to deliver the same secondary school curriculum offered in traditional schools.

-At 8 a.m., the teachers in all of the Telesecundaria schools in Mexico turn on the TV.
-The students watch 15 minutes of television, then the set is turned off, and the book, workbook, and teacher take over, following detailed instructions for the remaining 45 minutes.
-First, the teacher asks whether students have any questions about the concepts they have just seen.
+At eight o'clock the teachers in all of the Telesecundaria schools in Mexico turn on the TV.
+The students then watch 15 minutes of television.
+At the end of the TV session, the set is turned off and the book, workbook, and teacher take over, following detailed instructions on what to do in the remaining 45 minutes.
+At first, the teacher asks whether students need to understand better the concepts just seen.
 Then, they might read aloud, apply what was taught in practical exercises, and participate in a brief evaluation of what has been learned.
-Finally, the materials taught are reviewed.
+To finish, there is a review of the materials taught.
 At 9 a.m., another subject starts, following the same routine.

-Evaluation studies show that Telesecundaria students start significantly behind other students but catch up completely in math and cut the deficit in language in half.
-It strongly suggests that the "value added" of learning is higher in Telesecundaria than it is in general schools.
+Evaluation studies show that Telesecundaria students start significantly behind other students but catch up completely in math and cut the deficit in half in language.
+It strongly suggests that the "value added" of learning is higher in Telesecundaria than in general schools.

-In terms of cost, Telesecundaria schools have proven to be slightly more costly (per student) than conventional schools, mainly because of the cost to develop TV programs.
+As to cost, Telesecundaria schools have proven to be slightly more costly (per student) than conventional schools, mainly because of the cost of development of TV programs.
 However, a more appropriate comparison would be with the cost of setting up a general secondary school in a rural area.
 In principle, the cost would be prohibitive, since a school with 60 students would require 12 teachers, for a 5:1 student-teacher ratio, as well as a full laboratory and administrative personnel.
-This would add up to running costs nearly four times those of Telesecundaria.
-Even after subtracting the unit costs of television programs, schools would still be three times as expensive.
+This would mean running costs nearly four times those of Telesecundaria.
+Even after subtracting the unit costs of television programs, the cost still would be three times as great.

 Resource 2.1.4 - Virtual High Schools